Senior Dog Vomiting in the Morning: Bile, Causes & Quick Fix

 What Causes Morning Vomiting in Senior Dogs

 The yellow fluid is bile.
-Your dog's liver produces it continuously.
-It sits in the small intestine and breaks down fat during digestion.
+Overnight, bile can move back into an empty stomach and irritate its lining.
+That's what triggers the vomiting.
 This pattern (empty stomach vomiting in senior dogs) is called bilious vomiting syndrome.

 Three things make this worse in senior dogs: